tradingview-pine-seeds/docs/data.md

 >
 > Each object field is an array with values.
 > For all fields, the length of these arrays must match.
-> However, if all the values in the array are the same, you can specify a single value for the field instead of an array.
+> However, if all the values in the array are the same in the `pricescale` field, you can specify a single value for the field instead of an array.

 Consider the following example.
 If you specify three symbols in the object,